Find Affordable College Courses

 $13,636 Average Tuition & Fees

-With a ranking of #13, Arkansas Tech University did quite well on this year’s best value schools for business/managerial economics students.
-Located in the town of Russellville, ATU is a public school with a moderately-sized student population.
+Arkansas Tech University did quite well in this year’s ranking of the best value schools for business/managerial economics students.
+It came in at #13 on the list.
+Located in the remote town of Russellville, ATU is a public school with a medium-sized student population.

-Out-of-state tuition fees for undergraduate students at ATU are $13,636 per year.
+The average tuition and fees for an out-of-state undergraduate student at ATU are $13,636 a year.
 While working on their degree, managerial economics majors at ATU accumulate an average of around $19,380 in student debt.

-Read full report on Business/Managerial Economics at West Chester University of Pennsylvania
+Read full report on Business/Managerial Economics at Arkansas Tech University

 $5,292 Average Tuition & Fees

-Inter American University of Puerto Rico - Metro did quite well in this year’s ranking of the best value schools for business/managerial economics students.
-It came in at #15 on the list.
-Inter American University of Puerto Rico - Metro is a medium-sized private not-for-profit school located in the city of San Juan.
+Inter American University of Puerto Rico - Metro came in at #15 in this year’s edition of the Best Value Managerial Economics Schools ranking.
+Inter American University of Puerto Rico - Metro is a medium-sized private not-for-profit school located in the large city of San Juan.

-Read full report on Business/Managerial Economics at Inter American University of Puerto Rico - Metro
+Full Business/Managerial Economics at Inter American University of Puerto Rico - Metro Report

 #16